 Routine visits to the dentist is a key part of maintaining a healthy smile.
 It may even reduce your risk of getting a dental emergency.
 We advise our patients to visit our office at least twice a year for a routine dental exam and professional dental cleaning.
 As a result, Dr. Moore can identify and address any dental problems before they progress.

 Can you call 911 for a dental emergency?

-If you are experiencing dental trauma from an accident, have excessive bleeding that won’t stop, and cannot reach your regular dentist, calling 911 can help.
-Always call 911 if you are experiencing excessive bleeding and excruciating pain.
+If you are facing dental trauma from an accident, have excessive bleeding that won’t stop, and cannot reach your regular dentist, calling 911 can help.
+Always call 911 if you have excessive bleeding and excruciating pain.

 How should I sleep with extreme tooth pain?

 There are some ways to help pain subside while sleeping.
 Patients’ most popular choice is to take over-the-counter pain medication.
 This can help resolve swelling and help patients tolerate pain so that they can sleep through the night.

 Patients may also choose to prop their head up on a pillow to elevate their jaw.
 Holding a warm, or cold compress against the cheek where your pain is coming from may help soothe pain.
 Remember, taking OTC medicines only hides the pain, and does not cure your dental emergency.

 What helps unbearable tooth pain?